IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/Additional-Scan_Configurations.md

 ## 4. Set Up Exclusion Lists
 - Controls which URLs the scanner should skip (exclude list eg. Admin, Payment Page) or only scan (allow list).
-- By Using regex or explicit URLs.
 - Post Data Exclude List (Stops WAS from submitting forms on sensitive pages eg. Contact US)
+- Logout Regular Expression (Prevent Scanner to logout Urls using a defined pattern)

 ## 5. Default DNS Override:
-- Make WAS resolve a host to a different IP than public DNS (overrides DNS resolution for the scan).
+- Make WAS resolves a host to a different IP (mapped or given IP) other than public DNS (overrides DNS resolution for the scan).
+- If there is no public DNS available for Staging, UAT/TEST environments.

 ## 6. Redundant Links:
 - Tell the crawler that certain URL patterns are duplicates or redundant so it avoids repeated crawling of similar pages that create noise and duplicate findings.